 The difference of landslide susceptibility models based on four methods is the process how the assessing grade of each category and weighting value of each landslide-related factor are decided in the specific method.
-The concept of landslide ratio is used in the four methods, such as LRC classification in LRBLR, FR value in FR, W^+ value in WOE, and the D value in II.
-The landslide susceptibility value by using FR or WOE methods is with equal weighting value, while using LBRLR or II methods gives a different weighting value.
-The accumulated rainfall, geology distribution, and land use factors should be the top three key factors for building the landslide susceptibility models based on the variance of landslide ratio in each factor in the Chishan river watershed based on the above-mentioned analysis.
-The factors used in building the extreme rainfall-induced landslide susceptibility model should be with different weighting values, so the FR and WOE methods are not suitable methodologies to build the landslide susceptibility model in the Chishan river watershed after the 2009 Typhoon Morakot.
+The concept of landslide ratio is used in the four methods, such as LRC classification in LRBLR, FR value in FR, FR value in FR, FR value in FR, FR value in FR value in

 The process of building the landslide susceptibility models by using LRBLR and II methods are with LR ratio and weighting values, but the difference between the two methodologies is the method by which landslide susceptibility values can be estimated.
 The landslide susceptibility value by using the II method is the product of the landslide susceptibility value of each factor, and the landslide susceptibility value in each factor was <1.0.
-The mean landslide susceptibility value obtained using the LBRLR method.
+The mean landslide susceptibility value by using the II method was 0.325, which is only 60.9% of the mean landslide susceptibility value obtained using the LBRLR method.
 Using the product to combine each landslide susceptibility value of each factor by using the II method underestimates the landslide susceptibility.
 In this study, the II method is considered suitable to develop the landslide susceptibility in the area with mild landslide distribution.
-The landslide susceptibility value using the LRBLR method is the assessment value of each factor is determined by the SPSS software.
-The LRBLR method was considered suitable to develop the landslide susceptibility model.
+The landslide susceptibility value using the LRBLR method is the summation of the assessment value of each category of each factor, and the assessment value of each category of each factor is determined by the SPSS software.
+The LRBLR method was considered suitable to develop the landslide susceptibility model for the extreme rainfall-induced landslide susceptibility model.